You are here

 T4 is a pro-hormone and in a healthy person it provides a reservoir or storage for current and future needs.
 T4 is only useful to us after it has been converted to the biologically active thyroid hormone T3.

-However, the above is not the whole story as there are many problems that can stop the normal, healthy functioning of thyroid hormones and lead people to descend into ill health and in many, sometimes tragic cases, these people never climb back out again.
+However, the above is not the whole story as there are many problems that can stop the normal, healthy functioning of thyroid hormones, including worsening conversion from T4 to T3, and lead people to descend into ill health and in many, sometimes tragic cases, these people never climb back out again.